micahwierenga/brief-git-and-github-lesson/readme.md

 rm -rf hello-world
 ```

-Now ask the person sitting next to you for their github name and navigate to their repository on github:
+Now ask the person sitting next to you for their GitHub name and navigate to their repository on GitHub:

 ```bash
 https://www.github.com/<github-username>/hello-world